heimrichhannot/contao-encore-bundle/README.md

 1. Run the Contao command `vendor/bin/contao-console encore:prepare`.
 This generates a file called `encore.bundles.js` in your project root.
 This file contains entries for all contao encore compatible bundles that are added by calling `encoreBundles.addEntries();` in your `webpack.config.js`.

-    _IMPORTANT: You have to call this command every time you want your bundle webpack entries to be updated, e.g. if you added new entries to your yml configuration or removed some._
+    > IMPORTANT: You have to call this command every time you want your bundle webpack entries to be updated, e.g. if you added new entries to your yml configuration or added a new encore-bundle compatible bundle.

-1. Now run `yarn encore dev --watch` to generate the final CSS.
-If you like to generate the production mode css, run `yarn encore production`
+1. Now run `yarn encore dev --watch` to generate the assets.
+For production assets (deployment), run `yarn encore production`.

     * If you have a large set of entries and the generation takes very long, you can use the command line parameter `--entries` in order to limit the generation to certain entries: `yarn encore dev --entries="entry1,entry2,entry3"` (the entry names can be taken from the generated file `encore.bundles.js`).
     * You can also explicitly skip certain entries for generation by using the command line parameter `--skip-entries`: `yarn encore dev --skip-entries="entry1,entry2,entry3"`.